Braves vs. Nationals Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has 61 hits with 11 doubles, a triple, 14 home runs, 15 walks and 42 RBI.
-He's also stolen two bases.
+- Ozzie Albies has recorded 62 hits with 11 doubles, a triple, 14 home runs and 16 walks.
+He has driven in 42 runs with two stolen bases.

-- Albies has picked up a hit in four straight games.
-During his last five outings he is hitting .350 with three home runs, three walks and six RBI.
+- Albies enters this game looking to extend his five-game hit streak.
+In his last five games he is hitting .400 with three home runs, three walks and six RBI.

 Albies Recent Games